Radolyn/RadLibrary/README.md

   - Exception
   - String
   - __Custom__
+- Utilities
+  - Dynamic console allocation for GUI apps
+  - Only one app instance
+  - Easy to use random (int, bool) + random item from collection

 ## Getting started

 Install RadLibrary in your project through [NuGet package](https://www.nuget.org/packages/RadLibrary/) ```RadLibrary```

+If you're on .NET 5, you don't need to initialize anything, just write the code!
+Otherwise, call `Utilities.Initialize()` somewhere in `Main()`

+## Documentation

 **Check documentation at [our site](https://radolyn.com/docs/RadLibrary/)**

+## Samples

 ![Sample image](.github/colorful_console.png)